Types of Abortion

 How does it work?

-Even though some states restrict abortion pill access, there are several ways people still get abortion pills by mail in all 50 states -- from online clinics like Just The Pill or Abuzz to community networks like Las Libres or AccessMA.
+Even though some states restrict abortion pill access, there are several ways people still get abortion pills by mail in all 50 states.
+Some people get pills from online clinics like Just The Pill or Abuzz.
+Some people get abortion medical for free from community networks like Las Libres or AccessMA.
 While taking abortion pills outside of a formal medical context is safe and effective, it may come with legal risk for the pregnant person and their support system.
 The process of taking mifepristone and misoprostol is exactly the same as if you went to the doctor, except the medications will be sent in the mail or given to you in person by community networks.

 Alternatively, an abortion with medication can be effective with only misoprostol but the process is slightly different.
 This requires taking 12 misoprostol total -- 4 pills are placed in between your lip and your gum or under your tongue and you repeat this process every 3 hours.

 Taking ibuprofen and using a heating pad can help with the pain and cramping.
-Clinics usually do not allow the medication abortion if you’re over 11 weeks but many people all across the world have abortions with pills at home later in pregnancy.
+Clinics usually do not offer medication abortions if you’re over 12 weeks but many people all across the world have abortions with pills at home later in pregnancy.
 Studies show taking abortion pills after 12 weeks can be safe and effective.
 At this gestational age an abortion with pills can take longer, requires multiple doses of misoprostol, and ends with pregnancy tissue that is more developed (usually a fetus + placenta).
+Read more about taking abortion pills after 12 weeks.

 - You can read more instructions for the medication abortion at home at the Miscarriage + Abortion Hotline.